pacoa-kdbg/chimeraOS-win2/README.md

 # Note:
- - nbfc requires secure boot to be disabled at BIOS, if you need to reboot directly to BIOS you can run 'sudo systemctl reboot --firmware-setup'
+ - nbfc requires secure boot to be disabled at BIOS, if you need to reboot directly to BIOS you can run `sudo systemctl reboot --firmware-setup`